CMU-IDS-2020/a3-schweitzer_yoo_a3/writeup.md

 ## Development

-TODO: **An overview of your development process.** Describe how the work was split among the team members.
+![TODO: **An overview of your development process.** Describe how the work was split among the team members.
 Include a commentary on the development process, including answers to the following questions: Roughly how much time did you spend developing your application (in people-hours)?
-What aspects took the most time?
+What aspects took the most time?]

 The development process developed within several stages articulated below.
 Total development time took roughly 92 hours total **< Not exactly sure how much time I put in, but we've met almost every day since last week Saturday = 7hrs x 2 = 14hrs.
 Spent most of the day each Saturday and Sunday = 16hrs x 2 = 32hrs.
 Plus initial brainstorming and development time = 8hrs x 2 = 16hrs.
 And then the development process now, maybe 5ish hrs each day Mon, Tues, Wed, and today?
 So that'd be (5hrs x 3days) x 2 = 30hrs.
 In total that'd be 92hrs.
 Sound about right to you Clay? >**.
 Figuring out Streamlit, between understanding its processing power, speed, abilities, configuration, and ability to interface with Altair, took the most time at maybe 50%.
 Debugging came in second for time consumption at around 30%, with the integration process taking maybe 20%. \